 If you are learning about birds and wonder about how they eliminate their waste products, continue reading and you will surely find out more.

-Are seagulls the only bird that can poop while flying?
+So seagulls are not the only birds that can poop while flying?

 No. Seagulls are not the only birds that can poop while flying, in fact, the vast majority of flight-capable birds like eagles, owls, pigeons etc. can poop while flying.